nsfcac/repacss-user-guide/docs/connecting/index.md

 - [TTU GlobalProtect VPN Setup Guide](vpn.md)
 - For further assistance please contact [**IT Help Central**](https://www.askit.ttu.edu/vpn)

+!!! note "DNS Configuration Requirement"
+    We noticed a common issue reported by many on-campus users.
+Even if you connect to TTUnet, please ensure your DNS is set to the default one rather than providers like Google (8.8.8.8).
+Otherwise, connecting to `repacss.ttu.edu` will fail, probably because it is not registered in public DNS.

 !!! warning "VPN Required"
     **On Campus**:
         **-** You must be connected to **TTUnet**, either via wired Ethernet or the TTUnet Wi-Fi network.